Flying-Rat/Blog/_posts/2025-11-26-godot-godotfest-munich-2025.md

 **One Key Insight:**

 What we see most of the time is Godot in the hands of indie devs creating amazing small games.
-This slowly changes, and skillful teams of game developers are starting to use Godot Engine to build their own tools.
-Among many there are Epictellers, experienced team that came up with high quality narrative and level design tool that supports quite a lot in their development process.
+This is slowly changing, and skillful teams of game developers are starting to use Godot Engine to build their own tools.
+Among many there is Epictellers, an experienced team that came up with a high-quality narrative and level design tool that supports quite a lot in their development process.

 **Favorite Presentation:**

 Building Starfinder: Professional Godot at Scale

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-RhTvgFD80g?si=RNb896BWeOeBdYYG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ---

 ### Jan Mesarč

 **One Key Insight:**

-GodotFest 2025 was an amazing experience for me.
+[GodotFest 2025](https://godotfest.com/) was an amazing experience for me.
 It was not only a chance to reconnect with old friends but also to make many new ones.
 We all share a love for Godot, and that sense of community was everywhere.
 The conference was professional, the venue was a perfect fit, and the talks were outstanding.
-It is hard to pick just one highlight, but if I must, my choice is René Habermann's talk: Don't Ship the Wrong Game!
+It's hard to pick just one highlight, but if I must, my choice is René Habermann's talk: Don't Ship the Wrong Game!
 It really stood out to me because it reminded me how crucial it is to stay aligned with the core vision of a project and avoid feature creep or misdirection.
 This insight will definitely influence how I approach future game development decisions.

 **Favorite Presentation:**